mistymyto/apush/F.gilded_age.md

 - ***Gospel of Wealth*** by Andrew Carnegie
     - The "Protestant work ethic" would bring wealth
-    - Wealthy had a God-given responsibility to carry out philanthropy and better their community
+    - Wealthy had a God-given responsibility to carry out philanthropy
 - ***Sink or Swim*** by Horatio Alger
     - Books about boys who became rich through hard work, honesty, and a 'little' luck
     - Financial success often due to the parents wealth